-Report for testing at the time designated by your school.
-You will not be admitted to test if you are late.

-Sring the following items with you:

-- Acceptable photo ID or ACT Student Identification Form - Sharpened, No. 2 pencils and good erasers (no mechanical pencils or ink pens) - A permitted calculator - A watch (optionally) to pace yourself (Your test coordinator will announce when 5 minutes remain on each test.) - Food and beverages (optionally) to eat outside the test room during break
+- ✓ Report for testing at the time designated by your school.
+You will not be admitted to test if you are late. - \checkmark Bring the following items with you: - Acceptable photo ID or ACT Student Identification Form - Sharpened, No. 2 pencils and good erasers (no mechanical pencils or ink pens if testing on paper) - Something to write on scratch paper with if testing online - A permitted calculator - A non-smart watch (optionally) to pace yourself (Your test coordinator or the online system will announce when 5 minutes remain on each test.) - Food and beverages (optionally) to eat outside the test room during break

-Do not bring any of the following items with you-you can't use them!
+✓ Do not bring any of the following items with you-you can't use them!

-- Any electronic device other than a permitted calculator (this includes a cell phone, smart watch, fitness band, media player, iPad, headphones, and camera-any device with recording, internet, communication, or calculator capabilities) - Textbooks, dictionaries, scratch paper, notes, or other aids - Highlighter pens, colored pens or pencils, or correction fluid/tape - Reading material - Tobacco in any form
+- Any electronic device other than a permitted calculator (this includes a cell phone, smart watch, fitness band, media player, iPad, headphones, and camera-any device with recording, internet, communication, or calculator capabilities) - Textbooks, dictionaries, scratch paper, notes, or other aids - Highlighter pens, colored pens or pencils, or correction fluid/tape - Reading material